 What is Tuberculosis?

-There are mainly two types of tuberculosis, which has been discussed below in brief for your understanding.
+There are mainly two types of tuberculosis, which have been discussed below in brief for your understanding.

-- Active TB : Active tuberculosis results in symptoms that are most often related to your respiratory system.
-The most common symptom includes coughing up blood and have difficulties in breathing.
-More symptoms will be discussed in details further.
+- Active TB: Active tuberculosis results in symptoms that are most often related to your respiratory system.
+The most common symptom includes coughing up blood and has difficulties in breathing.
+More symptoms will be discussed in detail further.

 Apart from blood in the cough and difficulty in breathing, there are other tuberculosis symptoms that you must be aware of.

-- Loss of Appetite : When there is loss of appetite and you do not feel like eating food
+- Loss of Appetite: When there is the loss of appetite and you do not feel like eating food

 Having any of the above for a prolonged period can be an indication of signs and symptoms of tuberculosis and hence it is advisable to consult a doctor at the earliest and take precautions accordingly.

-One of the complications of tuberculosis is that apart from the lungs, it can also affect other organs such as spine, kidney, bone marrow and even the brain.
+One of the complications of tuberculosis is that apart from the lungs, it can also affect other organs such as the spine, kidney, bone marrow, and even the brain.
 The symptoms will differ based on which organ is affected.

 Who is at Risk?

-- Weak Immune System : Apart from a poor diet, previously history of diseases like Flu, Measles, AIDS and Cancer among others can leave you with a weak immunity.
+- Weak Immune System: Apart from a poor diet, the previous history of diseases like Flu, Measles, AIDS, and Cancer among others can leave you with weak immunity.

-- Use of Tobacco & Substance Abuse : Continuous Smoking, Drinking and taking Drugs also severely affects the immune system.
+- Use of Tobacco & Substance Abuse: Continuous Smoking, Drinking, and taking Drugs also severely affect the immune system.

-- Medication that affects the Immune System : If you have been taking medicines for other diseases which have also weakened the immunity system in the process.
+- Medication that affects the Immune System: If you have been taking medicines for other diseases which have also weakened the immune system in the process.

-There is a bacteria known as ‘mycobacterium tuberculosis’ which is the main reason that causes Tuberculosis.
-This tuberculosis bacteria are usually transmitted through infected droplets in the air.
+There is a bacteria known as ‘Mycobacterium tuberculosis’ which is the main reason that causes Tuberculosis.
+These tuberculosis bacteria are usually transmitted through infected droplets in the air.
 When an infected person sneezes, coughs, speaks or sings they can transmit the bacteria to another person.
-TB may not affect a person who has a strong immunity system despite being present in them.
+TB may not affect a person who has a strong immune system despite being present in them.